Home › Common Problems › Sagging Roof Deck

 Moisture Rot in Sheathing

-Raleigh's long humid summers, where relative humidity regularly stays above 80% for weeks at a time, allow moisture to accumulate in poorly ventilated attic spaces and slowly rot OSB or plywood sheathing panels from the inside out.
-Homes built in the 1980s and early 1990s in neighborhoods like Cary and Apex frequently used OSB sheathing that is particularly sensitive to chronic moisture exposure, losing structural integrity long before surface damage becomes visible.
+Raleigh's long humid summers keep relative humidity above 80% for weeks at a time.
+That moisture builds up in poorly ventilated attics and rots the sheathing from the inside out.
+Sheathing is the wood panel layer nailed to the rafters under the shingles.
+Homes built in the 1980s and early 1990s in neighborhoods like Cary and Apex often used OSB sheathing, which is especially sensitive to that kind of moisture damage.

 The Fix